sudo-suadKF/Networking-Assignment/README.md

 Now you have configured your instance, launch it!

 ### Step 3: SSH in to the EC2 instance:
-Once he instance has launched, check the box of the instance and press **Connect**.
+Once the instance is launched, mark the instance and press **Connect**.
-Choose **SSH client** tab and follow the these steps:
+Choose **SSH client** tab and follow these steps:

 Enter the terminal
 Navigate to the directory where the .pem file is
 Run this command to set the file as read-only for the owner and no one else can read, write or execute the file:

 **chmod 400 "<name_of_pem_file>.pem"**

-Copy the following command and run it in the terminal for connecting to the instance:
+Copy the command at the bottom and run it in the terminal for connecting to the instance:

 **ssh -i "<name_of_pem_file>.pem" ubuntu@ec2-18-175-59-43.eu-west-2.compute.amazonaws.com**